AB-751

 Summary

-Assembly Member Gipson's labor code amendment permanently extends rest period exemptions for safety-sensitive positions at petroleum facilities while expanding coverage to include alternative fuel refineries.
-The measure builds upon temporary provisions that currently allow these employees to monitor communication devices and respond to emergencies during mandated breaks.
+Assembly Member Gipson's labor code amendment permanently extends rest period exemptions for safety-sensitive positions at petroleum facilities while expanding coverage to include refineries that process alternative feedstock.
+The measure removes the January 1, 2026 sunset date for provisions allowing certain employees to remain on-duty during mandated breaks when monitoring emergency communications or facility operations.

 70% progression